Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise

 at the point~$\hat x$ coincides with $\rr^d$, where~$\mathbb{B}$ is the set of constant vector fields formed by the columns of the matrix~$B$ and $[U,V](x)$ is the \textit{Lie bracket} of the vector fields~$U$ and~$V$ in the point~$x$:

-Here, $DU(x)$ is the $d$-by-$d$ matrix with $(i,j)$th entry given by the partial derivative $\partial_j U^i$ at the point~$x$, where $U=(U^1, \ldots, U^d)$. \end{itemize} Indeed, it is shown in~\cite[\S{2.2}]{Sh17} that~\textnormal{(C$3''$)} implies~\textnormal{(C$3'$)} with arbitrary~$T_0$, and that~\textnormal{(C$3'$)} in turn implies~\textnormal{(C3)} with the same~$T_0$; see also~\cite[\S{3.2}]{Ra18}.
+Here, $DU(x)$ is the Jacobian matrix of~$U$ at~$x$. \end{itemize} It is shown in~\cite[\S{2.2}]{Sh17} that~\textnormal{(C$3''$)} implies~\textnormal{(C$3'$)} with arbitrary~$T_0$, and that~\textnormal{(C$3'$)} in turn implies~\textnormal{(C3)} with the same~$T_0$; see also~\cite[\S{3.2}]{Ra18}.
 The first implication appeals to some ideas from geometric control theory.
 The second implication can be seen from a degree theory argument (or alternatively from an application of Brouwer's fixed point theorem).

 The weak H\"ormander condition, also known as the parabolic H\"ormander condition, has many important applications both in control theory (e.g., see~\cite[Ch.~5]{J-1997}) and stochastic analysis (e.g., see \cite[\S{2.3} in Ch.~2]{nualart2006} and~\cite{Ha11}).
 It is often assumed to hold in \textit{all} points of the state space.
 For finite-dimensional control systems, it ensures the global exact controllability; for It\^o diffusions, it guarantees existence and smoothness of the density of solutions with respect to the Lebesgue measure\,---\,a major step towards proving important ergodic properties.
 We emphasize that we bypass the study of smoothing properties of the transition function of our Markov process and that the conditions stated need only hold in \textit{one} point of the state space (where Condition~\textnormal{(C2)} is also satisfied).